Cliv-create/RA-BCS/README.md

 ## About

+Objective:
-Objective: Launch YT-DLP at specified path with predefined options and URL that was provided throught API messages. - :white_check_mark:
+[x] Launch YT-DLP at specified path with predefined options and URL that was provided throught API messages.
+Additional objectives:
-Additional objectives: List files from specified folder, and move them to another folder - :white_check_mark:
+[x] List files from specified folder, and move them to another folder.

 ## Building